 Young kids get out of the bed and end up walking in the room or leaving the room.
 They play and discover new things during this free time.

 Another thing is that the safety of the children gets compromised.
-Even if you are a baby-proofing expert, the little one can be still put in the risk while checking out lamps, plug-ins, chords or glass items while roaming around.
+Even if you are a baby-proofing expert, the little one can be still put at risk while checking out lamps, plug-ins, chords, or glass items while roaming around.